 |

-of 'load' the phone device (telephone, fax, etc) places on the phone
+a phone device (telephone, fax, etc) places on the phone

-current on a phone line to support a total REN load of 5.0.
+usually supplies enough current on a phone line to support a total

-So, just go to each and every device
+So, just go to each and every device plugged into phone jacks around the house and

-plugged into phone jacks around the house and look under each device -- you should see a REN number.
-Add
+look under each device -- you should see a REN number.
+Add up the REN number for

-up the REN number for all devices and the total should be less than 5.0 If under 5.0, you
+all devices and the total should be less than 5.0 If under 5.0, you are fine.

 Most corded phone will have a REN around 1.0 and most AC-powered phones